frankNowinski/frankNowinski.github.io/_posts/2016-02-21-omniauth-facebook-with-devise.md

 rails g devise User
 {% endhighlight %}

-This will create a migration file for your User model with all the predefined attributes that ship with Devise.
+This will create a migration file for your User model with all the predefined fields that ship with Devise.
 You can view all of these attributes by going to `db/migrate/20160215180931_devise_create_users.rb` (your file will have different numbers).

 Before you run `rake db:migrate` you’ll need to create a new table to add two more attributes to the User model so you’ll be able to create User instances from data returned to you from Facebook.